Lekekef/testinggg/README.md

 # testinggg
-This repo is for testing purpose onlyS
+This repo is for testing purpose only

+Now im trying to edit this page
+Testing only

+People can understand the purpose of this repository are only for testing if you clarify it in the README